VitaliiDubinin/SpGameReactHeroku/README.md

 You can download the code from https://github.com/VitaliiDubinin/react_class_tasks/tree/master/light_circle_app

+### That Repo is for training in to deploy ReacktApp to the Heroku

 ### Thanks

 That code was creaed as a part of practical tasks due studying